Beep6581/RawTherapee/README.GoPro.txt

 II.
-So, you need to patch latest Adobe DNG SDK v1.4 (dated 2015), this version is available from Adobe: http://download.adobe.com/pub/adobe/dng/dng_sdk_1_4.zip or use Adobe DNG SDK v1.6
+So, you need to patch latest Adobe DNG SDK v1.4 (dated 2015), this version is available from Adobe: http://download.adobe.com/pub/adobe/dng/dng_sdk_1_4.zip or use Adobe DNG SDK v1.6 or v1.7

   (most likely, this apply for v1.5 too, but not tested/checked):